-Ncredibly Cruel: Jessica White Says Nick Cannon Hid His Second Brittany Bell Seed From Her, Alleges Finding Out Through Instagram While She Lived With Him
+Ncredibly Cruel: Jessica White Claims Nick Cannon Hid Second Brittany Bell Seed, Says She Caught Wind On Instagram While Living With Him

 Jessica White and Nick Cannon have had somewhat of a murky relationship history from the public’s perspective, but who knew she felt THIS betrayed when they split last year?

-The model opened up in an exclusive interview with Hollywood Unlocked to tell her side of how her and Nick’s split went down and she’s trying not to relieve the hurt, she says.
+The model opened up in an exclusive interview with Hollywood Unlocked to tell her side of how her and Nick’s split went down and she’s trying not to relive the hurt, she says.

 From our perspective, it seemed as if Nick was single and mingling with Jessica and his baby mama Brittany bell openly in 2020, after she popped up pregnant.
 But Jessica says “no” when asked if she knew Bell was pregnant with her’s and Nick’s .
 The model found out like the rest of us, through Instagram just two weeks after she had a miscarriage.